Papier-mâché: France

+In 1904, La Revue universelle described Paris's small-scale toy industry relying on couples who worked in modest Temple and Belleville apartments and made papier-mâché items, with women pressing the papier-mâché into a mould and then unmoulding items, while men coloured and assembled them.
+Items included masks, carnival heads, streamers, zobos called bigophones in French, April Fools' Day fish, horse costumes, meats and pastries for theatre productions, fairground ball toss games, etc.

+Netherlands and Belgium

+A ceiling made of papier-mâché can be found at Soestdijk Palace and in the spectacular hall of Groningen railway station.

+The Museum aan de Stroom in Antwerp owns the papier-mâché head of Druon Antigoon made by Pieter Coecke van Aelst in 1534-35.
+It used to be carried in a procession, together with that of Pallas Athena.

+Russia

+Papier-mâché was introduced to Russia in the early 18th century, likely through Western Europe.
+By the mid-19th century, Russian artisans had mastered and uniquely developed papier-mâché crafting, leading to the rise of Russian lacquer art, a style particularly centred in villages like Fedoskino, famous for Fedoskino miniatures (there are many details in the pages in French and in German).
+Cardboard houses built by a Russian engineer, one Melnikov, are sometimes mentioned: a railway hut in Benderi (probably Bender, Moldova) and a hut for the sick in Bucharest seem to have been assembled.

 Mexico

 Cartonería or papier-mâché sculpture is a traditional handcraft in Mexico.
 The papier-mâché works are also called "carton Piedra" (rock cardboard) for the rigidness of the final product.
 These sculptures today are generally made for certain yearly celebrations, especially for the Burning of Judas during Holy Week and various decorative items for Day of the Dead.
 However, they also include piñatas, mojigangas, masks, dolls and more made for various other occasions.
 There is also a significant market for collectors as well.
 Papier-mâché was introduced into Mexico during the colonial period, originally to make items for church.
 Since then, the craft has developed, especially in central Mexico.
 In the 20th century, the creation of works by Mexico City artisans Pedro Linares and Carmen Caballo Sevilla were recognized as works of art with patrons such as Diego Rivera.
 The craft has become less popular with more recent generations, but various government and cultural institutions work to preserve it.